EngrCharles042/e-Hiring/README.md

    -- Then start working on your task.
    -- Once you are done working on your task do the following command:

+   4. git add "file name"
+   5. git commit -m "useful comit message"
-   4. git push origin feature/your-feature-name
+   6. git push origin feature/your-feature-name

    -- Then go on github to create a pull request and inform any of the SA to review and merge your work.